 The second place in the horizontal flight list we have to the red-breasted merganser (Mergus serrator), it is a bird that lives in North America, Asia, and Europe.
 This bird likes temperate climates to reproduce, but the rest of the year lives in colder areas, such as Iceland and Alaska.
 It can reach between 140 and 160 kilometers per hour during your flight.

-What is the fastest bird on land?
+What is the fastest bird on earth?

-The fastest bird on land is the Ostrich (Struthio camelus), a sizeable running bird that lives in African countries, where it is distributed in 4 subspecies.
+The fastest running bird is Ostrich (Struthio camelus), a sizeable running bird that lives in African countries, where it is distributed in 4 subspecies.
 It measures up to 3 meters and weighs approximately 180 kilos and is thus crowned as the world’s heaviest bird.
 As their wings are small, it is unable to fly.
 However, this does not prevent it from positioning itself as the fastest bird in the world on earth because when it runs can reach speeds of 90 kilometers per hour.